amphp/parallel/README.md

 <hr/>

-`amphp/parallel` a component for [Amp](https://amphp.org) that provides native threading, multiprocessing, process synchronization, shared memory, and task workers for concurrently executing PHP code.
+`amphp/parallel` is a component for [Amp](https://amphp.org) that provides native threading, multiprocessing, process synchronization, shared memory, and task workers for concurrently executing PHP code.
 Like other Amp components, this library uses [Coroutines](http://amphp.org/amp/coroutines/) built from [Promises](http://amphp.org/amp/promises/) and [Generators](http://www.php.net/manual/en/language.generators.overview.php) to make writing asynchronous code more like writing synchronous code.

 To be as flexible as possible, this library comes with a collection of non-blocking concurrency tools that can be used independently as needed, as well as an "opinionated" worker API that allows you to assign units of work to a pool of worker threads or processes.